Storm Arwen: Electricity firms 'unacceptable' response criticised

 And although compensation of £24.5m had been paid, it had taken too long.

-The report details the scale of the damage caused by the storm, showing 59,101 homes were without power for more than 48 hours and 3,032 for a week or more.
+The report details the scale of the damage caused by the storm, showing 59,101 homes were without power for more than 48 hours, 3,032 for a week or more and 40 households had no power for 11 days.

 Northumberland and Aberdeenshire both saw wind gusts of more than 90mph and 100mph respectively, and some people were left without water and communications as other essential services "lacked full resilience" to the scale of the power cuts.